jnozzi/cocoadev.com/markdown/AnimatedNSSplitView.md

-== Another With General/NSViewAnimation ==
+== Another With NSViewAnimation ==

-This code also works; put it in a subclass of General/NSSplitView.
+This code also works; put it in a subclass of NSSplitView.

  // Unhides both subviews and changes the splitter position, possibly
  // with animation.
 This method's behavior is undefined if there are not